koosvary/Iconic/docs/index.md

 ### Description

 `iconic-cli` is a simple command-line tool designed to expedite the generation of models without relying on a graphical user interface.
-The current version `0.7.0` uses `GSEMO` with cartesian chromosomes on two pre-defined objectives that minimise the:
+The current version `0.7.0` only uses `Global Simple Evolutionary Algorithm for Multiple Objectives (GSEMO)` with cartesian (graph-based) chromosomes on two pre-defined objectives that minimise the:

  1. mean squared error, and,
  2. genome's size

 `iconic-cli` takes a single input file, a population size and a number of generations.